Why is this important?

 - were given permission to enter or remain in the UK because someone formally agreed to support you.

 A decision maker at the DWP, HMRC or your local authority will decide if you meet the conditions or not.
 If it's decided you don't meet the conditions, you won’t be able to receive the benefits.
-The test can take up to six months to process.
+The test can take some time to process.
 If you think you will struggle financially while waiting for a decision, seek advice on what help you may be able to get.

 There is no clear definition of habitual residence and it can be difficult to prove that you intend to settle in the UK.
-The decision maker can choose from a bank of up to 100 questions which will take into account your individual circumstances.
-For example, they may ask you about:
+The decision-maker may look at a range of factors, including:

 - the length of time you have been in the UK